List of Buffy the Vampire Slayer comics: Trade paperbacks

-BOOM!
-Studios (2019-)
+Boom!
+Studios (2019–present)

 In 2019, a new Buffy the Vampire Slayer comic book series was released by Boom!
 Studios; this version of the series is a reboot with no continuity to the television series or previous comics.
-Despite being set in an alternate modern-day continuity, the likenesses of the series’ actors are still used to represent their respective characters.
+Despite being set in an alternate modern-day continuity, the likenesses of the series' actors are still used to represent their respective characters.